Organ procurement: The Philippines

 Although the sale of organs was not legal in the Philippines, prior to 2008 the practice was tolerated and even endorsed by the government.
 The Philippine Information Agency, a branch of the government, even promoted "all-inclusive" kidney transplant packages that retailed for roughly $25,000.
 The donors themselves often received as little as $2,000 for their kidneys.
 The country was a popular destination for transplant tourism.
-One high-ranking government official estimated that 800 kidneys were sold annually in the country prior to 2008, and the WHO listed it as one of the top 5 sites for transplant tourists in 2005.
+One high-ranking government official estimated that 800 kidneys were sold annually in the country prior to 2008, and the WHO listed it as one of the top five sites for transplant tourists in 2005.

 In March 2008, the government passed new legislation enforcing a ban on organ sales.
 After the crackdown on the practice, the number of transplants has decreased from 1,046 in 2007 to 511 in 2010.
-Since then, the government has taken a much more active stance against transplant tourism.
+In March–April 2008 the Philippine government restricted transplants for foreign recipients (prohibiting non-related foreign recipients in many cases)and tightened oversight of living non-related donation.
+Subsequent analyses and national data show a substantial decline in transplants involving foreign recipients and in overall living-nonrelated transplant numbers in the years immediately after the policy change.